Chisu

 Christel Martina Roosberg (née Sundberg; born 3 January 1982), known by her stage name Chisu ([ˈkisu]), is a Finnish pop artist, songwriter, and producer.

 She wrote her first single, "Mun koti ei oo täällä", to the soundtrack of the 2007 film Sooloilua.
 The song was a hit in Finland in early 2008, peaking at number one on both the Singles Chart and the Downloads Chart and spending seven and nine weeks atop, respectively.
 She released her second album Vapaa ja yksin in 2009.

 Her third album, Kun valaistun, was released in 2011 through Warner Music Finland.
+It was met with significant commercial success and became one of the best-selling albums of all time in Finland by a Finnish artist, selling approximately 95,000 copies.
+The album went on to win Best Album and Best Pop Album at the 2012 Emma-gaala, Finland’s most prestigious music awards ceremony.
 Another version of the album, Kun valaistun 2.0, was released in 2012.

 Her fourth album, Polaris, was released in 2015.
+Her fifth album, MOMENTUM 123, was released in 2019.
+In 2022, she announced an indefinite hiatus from music.

 Chisu, who was born in Helsinki, has written songs for Antti Tuisku, Tarja Turunen, Jippu, Kristiina Brask and Kristiina Wheeler.
 During her career, Chisu has sold over 230,000 certified records, which places her among the top 80 best-selling artists in Finland.

 In November 2012, Chisu was connected to a copyright controversy in Finland when a nine-year-old girl's home was raided by the police and had her laptop confiscated due to allegedly downloading Chisu songs.
 The controversy was named as Chisugate by media.
 It has been alleged that the files the little girl downloaded and later shared, were bogus files disguised as the Chisu album and therefore she did not share Chisu's music.

+In May 2025, Chisu's composition Ich Komme performed by Erika Vikman represented Finland in the Eurovision Song Contest 2025, where it finished 11th in the grand final with 196 points.

+Personal life

+Chisu married producer Jori Sjöroos on 28 September 2019.
+After the marriage, Chisu changed her last name to Roosberg, combining her husband's last name Sjöroos and her last name Sundberg.